Ashraf-Raneem/Bookai/README.md

 - API endpoints for books and reviews
 - PostgreSQL database for storing users, books, and reviews
 - Token-based authentication (JWT)
+- Generated a summarized description with the help of Google's Gemini api
 ---

 ## Requirements to run the application